servirtium/README/starting-a-new-impl-step-2.md

 <img src="https://raw.github.com/servirtium/README/master/2.svg?sanitize=true">

 Notes:
 1. The server you're standing up should not have an SSL certificate or speak over HTTPS.
+It would be localhost:61471 by convention, but you could specify servirtium.local.gd:61471 if you wanted for additional clarity (Read about [local.gd](http://local.gd))

 2. In the event of Servirtium issuing errors/exceptions during interactions, your fledgling Servirtium should provide a mechanism for the test runner to find out what failed in the last interaction.
 Depending on what is idiomatic for the test runner/language that could be in a try/catch block or a "tear down" or "after".
 Either way it should be programatic.

 ## Diagram of components/services